-Admirers of Andy Warhol might have already marked Slovakia on their map since the king of pop art was of Ruthenian origin and his mother Júlia Warholová was born in the village of Miková, eight kilometres from Medzilaborce and now the home of the Andy Warhol Museum of Modern Art.
+Fans of Andy Warhol might have already marked Slovakia on their map, as the king of pop art was of Ruthenian origin and his mother, Júlia Warholová, was born in Miková, a village eight kilometres from Medzilaborce and now the home of the Andy Warhol Museum of Modern Art.

-It is the second-biggest museum dedicated to Warhol in the world and the only one in Europe.
-It was founded in 1991 by artist Michal Bycko, with the assistance of the Andy Warhol Foundation in New York, where Warhol’s older brother the late John Warhola was a vice-chairman.
+Founded in 1991 by artist Michal Bycko, with the assistance of the Andy Warhol Foundation in New York, it is the second-largest museum dedicated to Warhol in the world and the only one in Europe.
 Still, the art gallery scene in Slovakia neither starts nor ends with the eastern Slovak temple of Warhol.
-The country is rich in artistic tradition and boasts a large number of art galleries and museums.
+The country has a rich artistic tradition and boasts a large number of galleries and museums.

 The biggest and most important gallery is, unsurprisingly, the Slovak National Gallery in downtown Bratislava.
-The biggest and most important gallery is, unsurprisingly, the Slovak National Gallery in downtown Bratislava.
-Though currently under reconstruction, many of its exhibitions are still accessible, albeit in closer quarters of Esterházy palace, coffee-house Berlinka and bookshop Ex Libris.
-In Esterházy palace, works come from the mediaeval, Gothic and Baroque periods, as well as more contemporary art.
+Although it is currently under reconstruction, many of its exhibitions are still accessible, albeit in closer quarters of Esterházy palace, coffee-house Berlinka and bookshop Ex Libris.
+The works in Esterházy palace come from the mediaeval, Gothic and Baroque periods, although there is also some more contemporary art.
 The first floor is dedicated to temporary exhibitions usually with some interactive parts for visitors.
 There are many regular events, some of them dedicated to foreigners including commented expositions Sunday Rest and Open Studio projects of Ilona Németh from Fine Arts Academy.

 Art in Slovakia

-Slovakia boasts a number of open-air galleries or outdoor exhibitions that lure tourists, mostly during the summer season.
+Slovakia boasts a number of open-air galleries and outdoor exhibitions that attract tourists, especially during the summer season.

-The Danubiana Meulensteen Art Museum near Bratislava, built on an artificial island on the Danube River, is combination of an indoor and outdoor gallery.
+The Danubiana Meulensteen Art Museum near Bratislava, built on an artificial island on the Danube River, is a combination of an indoor and outdoor gallery.
 The venue specialises in modern art and is in Čunovo, just 15 kilometres from the capital.
 Bus No. 90 runs from the new building of the Slovak National Theatre to Čunovo.
 The bus does not always drive all the way to the gallery and if it ends in the village, there are 30-45 minutes more to walk.
 On weekends during the summer season, a boat from the Bratislava Harbour goes directly to the island.
 Indoor exhibitions are complemented by a sculpture park with a selection of works, lending the island an intriguing atmosphere and making it an apt spot for photos.
-The Danubiana museum has been open since 2000 but since September 2014 it has a pavilion with a permanent exhibition featuring the private collection of its founder, Gerard Meulensteen.
-Temporary exhibitions lasting for several months feature the work of Slovak as well as noted international artists.
+The Danubiana museum has been open since 2000 but in September 2014 opened a pavilion with a permanent exhibition featuring the private collection of its founder, Gerard Meulensteen.
+Temporary exhibitions lasting for several months feature the work of Slovaks and international artists.
 The museum offers information in English.

 The north-western region of Orava also boasts its own art island, Slanický ostrov umenia, which stands out symbolically and literally from the waters of the Orava Dam.
 A church that once stood on a hill in a village that was flooded by the dam’s construction is now an exhibition hall of folk art.
 From May to September, a boat brings visitors to the island from Slanická osada port (close to Námestovo).